 Note: These examples use a max-age of two months and include all subdomains.
 It is advised to verify that this setup will work for your server.

-HPKP has the potential to lock out users for a long time if used incorrectly!
-The use of backup certificates and/or pinning the CA certificate is recommend.
+Warning: HPKP has the potential to lock out users for a long time if used incorrectly!
+The use of backup certificates and/or pinning the CA certificate is recommended.

 Adding a line similar to the following to your webserver's config will enable HPKP on your Apache.
 This requires

 Header always set Public-Key-Pins "pin-sha256=\"base64+primary==\"; pin-sha256=\"base64+backup==\"; max-age=5184000; includeSubDomains"